GTK SourceView Highlighting

 sudo cp /usr/share/gtksourceview-3.0/language-spec/python.lang ~/.local/share/gtksourceview-3.0/language-specs/garbage.lang

-Edit the new file,
+Edit the new file at,

 ~/.local/share/gtksourceview-3.0/language-specs/garbage.lang